jamesgeorge007/scaffold-static/README.md

 ## Usage
-`scaffold-static new <project_name>` bootstraps the boilerplate template required to work on.
+`scaffold-static new <project_name>` bootstraps the boilerplate template required to work upon.

 > Currently the following CSS frameworks are supported:-